rstemmer/musicdb/docs/source/usage/install.rst

 Configureing MusicDB
 ^^^^^^^^^^^^^^^^^^^^

-To configure MusicDB edit the ``musicdb.ini`` file in the data directory (that is also linked to /etc/musicdb.ini)
+To configure MusicDB edit the ``musicdb.ini`` file in the data directory (that is also linked to /etc/musicdb.ini).
+Furthermore you should check ``icecast/config.xml`` (also in MusicDB's data directory) if those settings are what you want.

 Installation (Manually)